Charles M. Schulz: Failing health and retirement

 In July 1981, Schulz underwent heart bypass surgery.
 During his hospital stay, President Ronald Reagan phoned to wish him a quick recovery.

 In the 1980s, Schulz complained that "sometimes my hand shakes so much I have to hold my wrist to draw."
 This led to an erroneous impression that Schulz had Parkinson's disease.
 According to a letter from his physician, placed in the Archives of the Charles M. Schulz Museum by his widow, Schulz had essential tremor, a condition alleviated by beta blockers.
 Schulz still insisted on writing and drawing the strip by himself, resulting in noticeably shakier lines over time.

-In November 1999, Schulz suffered several small strokes and a blocked aorta; he was later found to have colon cancer that had metastasized.
+In November 1999, Schulz suffered several small strokes and a blocked aorta; he was later found to have colorectal cancer that had metastasized.
 Because of the chemotherapy and because he could not see clearly, he announced his retirement on December 14, 1999.
 The decision was difficult for Schulz, who told Al Roker on The Today Show, "I never dreamed that this was what would happen to me.
 I always had the feeling that I would probably stay with the strip until I was in my early eighties.
 But all of a sudden it's gone.
 It's been taken away from me.
 I did not take this away from me."

 Schulz was asked if, in his final Peanuts strip, Charlie Brown would finally get to kick the football after so many decades (one of the many recurring themes in Peanuts was Charlie Brown's attempts to kick a football while Lucy was holding it, only to have Lucy pull it back at the last moment, causing him to fall).
 His response, "Oh, no. Definitely not.
 I couldn't have Charlie Brown kick that football; that would be a terrible disservice to him after nearly half a century."
 But in a December 1999 interview, holding back tears, Schulz recounted the moment when he signed his final strip, saying, "All of a sudden I thought, 'You know, that poor, poor kid, he never even got to kick the football.
 What a dirty trick—he never had a chance to kick the football.'"